History of Aston Villa F.C. (1961–present): Nassef Sawiris and Wes Edens takeover

 Villa continued to spend heavily the following season, notably signing Matty Cash, Ollie Watkins and Emiliano Martínez.
 Villa consolidated their Premier League status, finishing the season in 11th place.

 The 2021–22 began with Villa breaking the British transfer record for a fee received, selling captain Jack Grealish to Manchester City for £100m and breaking their own record for a transfer fee paid, signing Emiliano Buendía for £33m from Norwich City.
 Smith's team started the season slowly, however, and in November 2021 Dean Smith was sacked after a run of 5 successive defeats.
-He was replaced by former Liverpool midfielder Steven Gerrard who had just won the Scottish Premiership in his first management job at Rangers.
+He was replaced by former Liverpool midfielder Steven Gerrard who had just won the Scottish Premiership in his first management job at Rangers, and saw the club win four of their next seven games which saw them close out the year in 11th place, five places above where the club were when Gerrard was appointed.
+The January transfer window saw Gerrard sign high profile names in Philippe Coutinho on loan from Barcelona, and Lucas Digne for £25m from Everton, but results in the new year were mixed with Villa winning three games in a row to Brighton, Southampton and Leeds, to then lose four games in a row to West Ham, Arsenal, Wolverhampton, and Tottenham.
+Villa finished the season in 14th place.